K-9 and Company: Programme origins

 The programme has its roots firmly in the desire of Doctor Who producer John Nathan-Turner to get Elisabeth Sladen back into the TARDIS.
-He wanted her to have the contract eventually awarded to Janet Fielding in late 1980.
-John Nathan-Turner's preferred plan for the transition from Baker to Davison was to have Sarah Jane be along for the ride from Logopolis to the second story of series 19.
+He wanted her to have the contract that was eventually awarded to Janet Fielding in late 1980.
+Nathan-Turner's preferred plan for the transition from Baker to Davison was to have Sarah Jane be along for the ride from Logopolis to the second story of series 19.
 However, Sladen had no interest in returning simply to reprise a role and function identical to the one she had left years before.

 Meanwhile, Nathan-Turner was trying to figure out what to do about K9.
 The robot dog was very popular among children but was difficult to deal with technically and Nathan-Turner felt that it made the TARDIS crew almost overwhelmingly formidable.
 He decided that a child-orientated spin-off series with K9 might be just the thing.
 However, such a series would require a human as the lead, and his prime candidate for this role was Sladen.
 He pitched the part to the actress as a departure from what she had previously done: she would be returning as Sarah Jane Smith, but she would do so as the heroine and not just a sidekick.
 This offer Sladen accepted.